hkopenai/hk-finance-mcp-server/README.md

 ## Features

-1. Monthly statistics on the number of new and active business registrations
+1. Monthly statistics on the number of new and active business registrations in Hong Kong
-2. Quarterly statistics on residential mortgage loans in negative equity
+2. Quarterly statistics on residential mortgage loans in negative equity in Hong Kong
+3. Credit card lending survey results in Hong Kong

 ## Examples

 * What is the number of new business registered in Hong Kong 2024?
 * What is the negative loan situation in Hong Kong Q1 2025 compare with Q1 2024?
 * Write a commentary about the latest residential mortgage loans in negative equity in Hong Kong
+* How is current Hong Kong economy by referencing credit lending data and residential mortgage loans in negative equity?

 Assume chart tool is available: